keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

         # Arguments:
             dataframe: Pandas dataframe instance.
-            inputs_columns: String or list of strings.
+            input_columns: String or list of strings.
 If string, the column name containing the absolute paths to the images.
 If list of strings, the column names that contain the absolute paths to the images for a multi-input architecture.
-            outputs_columns: None, string or list of strings specifying the column or columns that contain the output or outputs information, for a single output or multi-output architecture respectively.
+            output_columns: None, string or list of strings specifying the column or columns that contain the output or outputs information, for a single output or multi-output architecture respectively.
                 If None, no output is returned which is useful to use in